 WHO Goodwill Ambassador for Leprosy Elimination

-- Advocates for leprosy to be given priority on health agenda
+- Advocate for leprosy to be given priority on health agenda

 - Raise the profile of leprosy in the media

-- Talks directly with persons affected by leprosy about the issues they face
+- Talk directly with persons affected by leprosy about the issues they face

 “I think of the disease and the discrimination it causes as the two wheels of a motorcycle.
 The front wheel represents efforts to cure the disease, and the back wheel the fight against stigma and discrimination.
 Both wheels must turn at the same time if we are to make progress toward our goal of a leprosy-free world.”……Yohei Sasakawa

 Established in 1962 as a non-profit private organization based in Japan, The Nippon Foundation implements a wide range of projects based on its founding principle: “The world is one family and all humankind are brothers and sisters.”
 Its involvement in the global effort to eliminate leprosy and the stigma associated with the disease is one of its priority areas.

 Since 1975, The Nippon Foundation has been the principal donor to the WHO Global Leprosy Programme, beginning with a substantial donation made by Ryoichi Sasakawa, the founder of The Nippon Foundation and late father of the current chairman.
 Working in close partnership with the WHO, governments of endemic countries, and international and local NGOs, The Nippon Foundation and its affiliate organization Sasakawa Health Foundation (formerly Sasakawa Memorial Health Foundation have made an important contribution to WHO-led efforts to eliminate leprosy as a public health problem and work toward a world without leprosy.
 This included The Nippon Foundation underwriting the free distribution worldwide of multidrug therapy (MDT), the drugs used to cure leprosy, between 1995 and 1999.